Please ensure Javascript is enabled for purposes of website accessibility Zero Emission Passenger Rail & Trail Project - SCCRTC

 Project Overview

-In addition to the 22 miles of rail transit service, the new trail would nearly complete the 32-mile Coastal Rail Trail providing a dedicated bicycle/pedestrian travel facility that serves the proposed rail stations by developing 12 more miles of the trail that are not constructed or currently under development.
+In addition to the 22 miles of rail transit service, the new trail would nearly complete the 32-mile Coastal Rail Trail providing a dedicated bicycle/pedestrian travel facility serving the proposed rail stations through development of 12 more miles of trail that are currently not constructed or under development.

-In October 2023, as the first task of the project, the RTC began work on the Project Concept Report.
-This report will define, evaluate, and develop a project rail and trail build concept that will be advanced into subsequent project tasks.
-Read the project’s Preliminary Purpose and Need Statement here (read in Spanish here).
+In October 2023, as the first project task, the RTC began work on the Project Concept Report that will define, evaluate and develop a project rail and trail build concept to be advanced into subsequent project tasks.
+Read the project’s Preliminary Purpose and Need Statement here (or in Spanish here).

 Project Benefits

-• Provides high-capacity zero emission passenger rail transit service and stations on approximately 22 miles of the Santa Cruz Branch Rail Line, reducing transit travel times and improving the transit system reliability
+• Offers high-capacity zero emission passenger rail transit service and stations on approximately 22 miles of the Branch Line, reducing transit travel times and improving transit system reliability

-• Provides a public transit network built on frequency and reliability that improves transit connections to community activity centers supporting the local economy and providing better access between housing and jobs
+• Improves transit connections to community activity centers supporting the local economy and providing better access between housing and jobs

 • Provides 12 miles of new multi-use bicycle and pedestrian trail to enhance bicycle and pedestrian connectivity and safety